enthought/edge-examples/dashboard-app-example/README.md

 ## Running the Application

 If you are running the application for the first time, you will need to build the application's Docker image.
-From within the `native-app-flask-example` directory
+From within the `dashboard-app-example` directory
 run:

 ```commandline